I am a Bangladeshi citizen living in Saudi Arabia. I hold a PhD in computer science from Leeds University, UK.

 And that is exactly what I attempt to do in this blog.

-Of course, the application of Quranic text to our times is purely my endeavor given my limited intellectual background and my world knowledge.
+Of course, the application of Quranic text to our times is purely my endeavor given my limited intellectual background and my limited world knowledge.
 Errors can easily creep in this undertaking from various doors.
 I might misunderstand the contemporary problem or topic that I wanted to apply the Quranic text to.
 I might misunderstand the Quranic verse itself while understanding the modern topic.
 I might mistake in the method of appling the Quranic text to the modern context.
-And any permutations of these three cases can happen as well.
+And any combinations of these three cases can happen as well.
 Nevertheless, the very intellectual pleasure in this undertaking is worthwhile, regardless of the outcome.
-My rudimentary game might ignite a wonderful research thread in the mind of more able scholars.
+My naive and rudimentary game here might ignite a wonderful research thread in the mind of more able scholars.
+You might be that scholar.